navegantes/JPEGsrc/README.md

 ## Outputs

-Generates a generic (and large) file .huff with the binary stream.
+Generates a generic text (and large) file '.huff' in 'output/' with the binary stream.
+Coputes some compression information like: compression rate, data redundancy, total number of bits.
+At the end the image quality is measured by performing the Structural Similarity Index are performed.

 ## Exemples